 18. New Finding Nemo Musical

-You may have seen Finding Nemo — The Musical at Animal Kingdom before the pandemic, but when it returns in 2022, it’ll be a whole new, never-before-sean staged adventure.
+You may have seen Finding Nemo — The Musical at Animal Kingdom before the pandemic, but when it returns in 2022, it is a whole new, never-before-sean staged adventure.
 That’s right: Disney has revamped the entire musical experience for Finding Nemo fans.

 Are you a Pixar fan?
-WDW Magazine’s May 2022 issue will dive deep into Pixar at Disney Parks around the globe.
-Become a subscriber now for just $8/month so you don’t miss out on this keepsake issue you’ll want to return to again and again.
+WDW Magazine’s May 2022 issue dove deep into Pixar at Disney Parks around the globe.

 19. New Restaurants